gtque/k8s_ubuntu_wsl/README.md

 ## Steps
 1. Clone this project
-1. Configure WSL
+1. Enable WSL
-1. Install an Ubuntu image (tested with 18.04, 20.04, and 22.04)
+1. Install an Ubuntu image (tested with 18.04, 20.04, and 22.04, 24.04)
 1. install helpful utilities (git, docker, jq, yq, ansible, etc...)
-1. configure and run daemonize
+1. Configure WSL
 1. install microk8s
 1. configure minimum microk8s things
 1. install kubectl and helm, best to do them after the cluster is up and running.
-1. configure any needed objects (ingress, cert-manager, etc...)
+1. configure any needed objects (gateway, cert-manager, etc...)
 1. install some other fun infrastructure pieces: elasticsearch, postgres, couchdb, (oracle), etc...
 1. build and deploy your project(s)